If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 Now your domain name is pointing to your WordPress website, but WordPress is not yet completely installed.
 Now it’s time for step 4 of how to install WordPress on Linode VPS.

-The free SSL is an important feature for your website, it encrypts the connection between your website and the visitors, so they trust your website.
+SSL certificate is an important feature for your website, it encrypts the connection between your website and the visitors, so they trust your website.
+Also, Let’s Encrypt is a free SSL certificate provider.

-Before you start installing the SSL certificate make sure that your IP address is fully integrated with your domain name, check it using DNS lookup.
+But!
+Before you start installing the SSL certificate make sure that your IP address is fully integrated with your domain name.

 When you log in to the server via Putty for the first time, you will see a security alert.
 Click accept to continue.